chromazo/devops/Bash/Basic linux commands.md

     ```
   - **Expected Output**: Displays logs related to the Apache2 service.

 Certainly!
-Below is a detailed explanation of each command with examples and expected output, formatted in GitHub Markdown.
+Below is the enhanced Markdown file with brief explanations for each command along with examples and expected output.

 ```markdown
 # Useful Linux Commands